It should usually look like this.

 Wreckage.
 Destruction.
 Annihilation.
 After “Power Cindy” you should look like somebody just pistol-whipped you or shoved a needle in your vein.

 You should be wrecked.

 Your brain gets scrambled and your hands shake, but you feel flippin’ FANTASTIC.
 Yet your health improves and you look better.
 The fact that you get to keep all your teeth is just a bonus.

 In fact, the cops are working out next to you and they’re addicts too.
-Both of you will go home and find yourself thinking about your next hit—reading CrossFit Journal articles, haunting the blog, watching videos again and again, hitting Facebook for some CrossFit talk, jonesing for your next hit.
+Both of you will go home and find yourself thinking about your next hit—reading some articles, haunting websites, watching videos, hitting Facebook for some talk, jonesing for your next hit.

 But then you remember the high you’re going to feel at the end.
 And you swallow hard and walk onto the floor.

 The coach yells “3 . . .
 2 . . .
 1. Go!”
 The needle slips in.
-It pinches a bit . . . but then . . . ahhhh . . .
+It pinches a bit, but then … ahhhh.